-Do dance reality shows really help the aspiring dancers, especially who are under 15, in the long run, or should they spend more time in getting trained initially?
+Do dance reality shows really help the aspiring dancers, especially those who are under 15, in the long run, or should they spend more time getting trained initially?

-What is success according to you and how should young generation perceive success as?
+What is a success according to you and how should the young generation perceive success as?

 What is your mantra to not give up in life and not to give in to any peer/external pressure?